medic/cht-app-monitoring-data-ingest/README.md

 formRevs | Number of revisions to form documents.
 This number changes once per form each time `medic-conf upload-app-forms upload-contact-forms` has an effect permission.* | Number of users with this permission (Access Level 3 required) transitions.* | True if the transition is enabled for this project

+## Dependencies

+Monitors projects using cht-couch2pg v3.6.2 and above.